ojuuji/jekyll-imgwh/README.md

 ### `allowed_schemes`

-By default plugin allows only local image files to be used in the tag.
-This means if `<src>` contains URI with a scheme, plugin raises an error.
+By default plugin allows only local image files to be used.
+This means if the given image URI contains non-empty scheme, plugin raises an error.

 Option `allowed_schemes` adds exception for the schemes specified in it.
 For URIs with allowed schemes plugin will try to access them and retrieve the image size.